VijayRod/demo/aks/servicemesh-istio/README.md

 ### Section 3g: Debug - Connectivity issues between pods

-1. To confirm connectivity between pods in annotated namespace(s), create new pods/deployments and use `curl` to access them.
-Run the following commands:
+1. To confirm connectivity between pods, create new pods/deployments in the annotated namespace(s), and use curl within the pod(s) to access each other.
+For example, run the following commands for the default namespace:

    ```
    kubectl run hello --image=gcr.io/google-samples/hello-app:1.0